takuyagt/data-prep-kit/transforms/universal/web2parquet/README.md

 ## Invoking the transform from a notebook

-In order to invoke the transfrom from a notebook, users must enable nested asynchronous io as follows: import nest_asyncio nest_asyncio.apply()

-In order to invoke the transform, users need to import the transform class and call the transform() function:
+In order to invoke the transfrom from a notebook, users must enable nested asynchronous ( https://pypi.org/project/nest-asyncio/ ), import the transform class and call the `transform()`function as shown in the example below:

-example:
 ```
 import nest_asyncio
 nest_asyncio.apply()